 - Technical Guidance on Laminate Flooring Outgassing (AIHA Member access only)

 What is formaldehyde?

-Formaldehyde is a naturally occurring colorless, flammable, strong-smelling chemical that is used in the manufacturing of many building materials and household products.
+Formaldehyde is a naturally occurring colorless, flammable, strong-smelling chemical used to manufacture many building materials and household products.
 At low airborne concentrations, typically encountered in homes and other non-industrial settings, formaldehyde has little or no odor.

 Formaldehyde is used in pressed-wood products, such as particleboard, plywood, and fiberboard; glues and adhesives; permanent-press fabrics; paper product coatings; and certain insulation materials.
-It is also used in the manufacture of many other common products such as household cleaners, paints, textiles, landscape and yard products, personal care products, and pesticides.
+It is also used to manufacture many other common products such as household cleaners, paints, textiles, landscape and yard products, personal care products, and pesticides.

 How does formaldehyde get into my home?